tslocke/hobocookbook/manual/dryml-guide.markdown

 ## Parameters

-We've illustrated the most basic usage of `<def>`, but out `<page>` tag is not very useful.
+We've illustrated the most basic usage of `<def>`, but our `<page>` tag is not very useful.
 Let's take it a step further to make it into the equivalent of a layout.
 First of all, we clearly need the body of the page to be different each time we call it.
 In DRYML we achieve this by adding *parameters* to the definition, which is accomplished with the `param` attribute.
 Here's the new definition:

     <def tag="page">
       <html>